 The Design of Hiking Poles

-Are you wondering about the detailed design of walking poles?
+Are you wondering about the detailed design of the walking poles?
 I’ll let you get the hang of it from A to Z.

-Grips have a wide variety of shapes, materials, widths.
+Grips have a wide variety of shapes, materials, and widths.
 There are also the ones called “women’s” versions that have smaller grips.
 There are 3 materials of grip: foam, rubber, and cork.

 In general, foam is solid, but it is the least long-lasting material depending on the components and prices.
-There are many different prices at various quality.
+There are many different prices at various qualities.
 The one which is made of premium foam can cost a whole lot more than a spectrum one.

 The rubber grip is an enduring ingredient and can clutch strong in cold weather.
 If you have a sweating hand, it may be a bit smooth to hold it.
 In that case, you can wear gloves to prevent them from slipping out of your hands.